lnferris/ocean_data_tools/README.md

 2. Run this Python script to load the data into a dataframe, subset the data by date/region, map the station locations, or plot vertical profiles.

 ### GOSHIP_inspect.py (Python)
-Run this script on one of your downloaded GO-SHIP data files to learn which variables are in the file.
+Run this script on *one* of the downloaded files to learn which variables are in the file.
 Visit (https://exchange-format.readthedocs.io/en/latest/index.html#) for information about whp_netcdf parameters.

 <img width="200" alt="screen shot 2018-12-02 at 16 18 12" src="https://user-images.githubusercontent.com/24570061/49345120-74aa4d00-f64e-11e8-9dad-9e2eac5ef1a5.png">
 <img width="200" alt="screen shot 2018-12-02 at 16 18 23" src="https://user-images.githubusercontent.com/24570061/49345122-76741080-f64e-11e8-83dc-3064d23abd00.png">